Grills logo.Grills

 A compact grill, yet with a large grilling area, that can fold to fit inside the trunk of your car and be wheeled around on its own foldable scissor stand.
 Easy to set up and fold, with a heavy-duty frame and wheels and premium materials, this grill is also easy to use and built to last.

-The most standout feature of the Weber Traveler is the scissor stand.
+The most prominent feature of the Weber Traveler is the scissor stand.
 And there are a couple of similar options from alternative brands you should consider before dropping your money.

 I have the version without a scissor stand, and can tell you that I absolutely love this grill.
-Click here to chekc out my review of the Napoleon TravelQ Pro285.
-Alternatively check prices and more details below:
+Check out my full review of the Napoleon TravelQ PRO285 for more details.

 Final Thoughts